Phantom Thread-2017

 Grade: B-

 The songs are not quite as memorable as similar musicals of the day, and the film has a sexist slant that is jarring by today’s gender-equal standards.
-But given the time that the film was made, and thetimed setting of the mid-nineteenth century, however, things were very different, and the film does contain one semi-strong female character.
+Given the time that the film was made and the timed setting of the mid-nineteenth century, however, things were very different, and the film does contain one semi-strong female character.

-Seven Brides For Seven Brothers is a nice film, but in present times seems quite dated and irrelevant- little more than an ode to yesteryear.
+Seven Brides for Seven Brothers is a lovely film, but in the present day, it is pretty dated and irrelevant—little more than an ode to yesteryear.

 When he falls head over heels for tavern worker Milly (Jane Powell), they impulsively marry, but she is disappointed to learn she will be caring for seven men- not one.
 Milly then plots to marry off the unruly bunch to local girls.

-Throughout the film, characters partake in song and dance and merriment as the hi-jinks play out in wild fashion.
+Throughout the film, characters partake in song and merriment as the hi-jinks play out.

 At its core, Seven Brides For Seven Brothers is meant to be a lighthearted romp, and it succeeds at that.
-Contains a strong romantic angle and the message of finding one’s soul-mate is palpable- Milly is the sensible female counter-part to erratic Adam, and there is good chemistry between the actors.
+It contains a strong romantic angle, and the message of finding one’s soulmate is palpable- Milly is the sensible female counterpart to erratic Adam, and there is chemistry between the actors.

 Milly is strong-willed and eventually puts her foot down, but still accepts her role as the domestic and the caretaker.

-Fun is how each of the brothers manages to find the one girl in town meant for him as the duo pairs off in unison.
+Fun is how each of the brothers finds the one girl in town meant for him as the duo pairs off in unison.
 This is a cute aspect of the film- and perhaps a film such as this one is not entirely meant to be over-analyzed.

-Humorous, if not just slightly overdone, is the luscious red hair that each of the Pontipee brothers has- dyed hair or wigs were used as needed.
+Humorous, if not slightly overdone, is the luscious red hair that each Pontipee brother has- dyed hair or wigs were used as needed.

-Given the fourteen principal characters involved in the production, this must have been a beast to achieve without things looking ridiculous.
-Keel, as the main character Adam, was a professional singer, having appeared in several musicals such as Kiss Me Kate and Showboat.
-Powell, as Milly, holds her own with a gorgeous singing voice and also appeared in other musicals.
+Given the fourteen principal characters in the production, this must have been a beast to achieve without making things look ridiculous.
+Keel, as the main character Adam, is a professional singer who has appeared in several musicals, such as Kiss Me Kate and Showboat.
+Powell, as Milly, holds her own with a gorgeous singing voice and has appeared in other musicals.

 Still, Seven Brides For Seven Brothers contains a bothersome sexist story, and women are treated more as objects for men to conquer rather than real people with feelings or emotions.
 The overall implication within the film is that women are desperate to get married and should be flattered to be chosen by any man.

-A film to be taken with a grain of salt and a trip back to olden times, Seven Brides For Seven Brothers is a dated picture, but a fun one containing grand production numbers such as “Lonesome Polecat”, “When You’re In Love”, and “June Bride”.
+A film to be taken with a grain of salt and a trip back to olden times, Seven Brides For Seven Brothers is a dated picture, but it is fun.
+It contains grand production numbers such as “Lonesome Polecat,” “When You’re In Love,” and “June Bride.”

 These songs are light and airy and a high point of the film.